AdobeDocs/experience-platform.en/help/segmentation/ui/lookalike-audiences.md

 All of these data points are turned into key value pairs which are fed into the look-alike model.
 Only the key value pairs with a significant percentage of profiles matching will be kept.

-The look-alike model is run on a frequent basis, creating and re-creating the influential factors and similarity graphs for the base audiences.
+At this time, the look-alike model is run every 24 hours, creating and re-creating the influential factors and similarity graphs for the base audiences.
 Scoring for the Look-Alike Audiences is also run frequently.

 ## Entitlements {#entitlements}